 Life can be good and even better when I'm allowed to while away a few hours on most days revelling in the solitude and respite of my garden.
 Marveling at the return of a late-entry perennial I put in the previous November when I was sure there weren't enough warm days and slightly warmish nights to help it establish roots and reward me in spring.
-Like this Celandine Wood Poppy, with it's bright yellow coins and oak leaves that was one of the first to greet me this year.
+Like this Celandine Wood Poppy,

 Seems each new season is begun with me forgetting just how very much it all means to me.
 It isn't just a new plant here and there, a load of mulch, or a steaming pile of black-gold compost awaiting.
 It's that.
 All of that.
 But, so much more.
 It's like a gigantic, impossible-to-swallow-pill that every therapist and analyst wishes they had at their disposal.
 It's my yearly fix and no matter what the side effects, (i.e. aches and god-awful pains sometimes) I still keep coming back for more.
 An incurable garden junkie I guess.
 With a resulting high of more pluses than minunses; more rewards than disadvantages.
 And always worth it.